 Plot-wise, the movie goes the way you would assume.
-New girl (Maggie) goes to a new school and makes friends almost immediately.
-Like, she just sits in the library to eat lunch and local girl, Haley (played by McKaley Miller), comes up to her, just straight up puts her number in Maggie’s phone, and tells her that they will be hanging out tomorrow… you know, because that’s totally a thing teens do.
+A new girl (Maggie) goes to a new school and makes friends almost immediately.
+Like, she just sits in the library to eat lunch and local girl, Haley (McKaley Miller), comes up to her, just straight up puts her number in Maggie’s phone, and tells her that they will be hanging out tomorrow… you know, because that’s totally a thing teens do.
 Who would’ve thought that all I had to do to make friends in high school was sit in the library and wait for friends to find me?!

-After being picked up by her new group of friends in a Scooby-Doo styled van piloted by Maggie’s love interest, Andy (Corey Fogelmanis), the movie FINALLY starts.
-With that, we are introduced to the rest of the characters, not one of them the least bit interesting.
-The gang heads down to the convenient store to stand around and try to get adults to buy them beer.
-Now, I tend to be very critical on how teenagers are written in movies, but I grew up in a small town very similar to this one and can confirm that this is something we did at that age!
+After Maggie’s new group of friends pick her up in a Scooby-Doo styled van piloted by her love interest, Andy (Corey Fogelmanis), the movie FINALLY starts.
+With that, the movie introduces us to the rest of its uninteresting characters.
+The gang heads down to the convenience store to stand around and try to get adults to buy them beer.
+Now, I tend to be very critical of how movies depict teenagers.
+But I grew up in a small town very similar to this one and can confirm that this is something we did at that age!
 For me, this was one of the more believable parts of the story.

 After Ma buys the kids alcohol, she insists that they drink it at her house for safety reasons.
 Given my own teenage experience, it made sense to me that she would do so.
-We all knew that one person with the cool parents who let us throw parties and drink at their house because it was far from city limits and they understood that it was safer to do it under their supervision than to let us out in the streets where we could hurt ourselves or others (Thank you, Brian’s parents).
+We all knew that one person with the cool parents who let us throw parties and drink at their house because it was far from city limits and they understood that it was safer to do it under their supervision than to let us out in the streets where we could hurt ourselves or others.

 This is where spacing comes into full effect.
 The fact that her house is in the middle of nowhere gives her and the movie an advantage because it is believable that neighbors wouldn’t call to complain about noise, too many cars in the driveway, or the fact that there are a bunch of underage kids openly drinking beer and making out like some sort of frat party Lord of the Flies.
 The “here’s how far away my house is from everything” effect hasn’t been used this effectively since Wes Craven’s Scream (1996), especially since high school parties that size have a history of being shut down by police.